 Is temperament a risk factor?

-Research has shown that horses with a more excitable temperament are more likely to have an episode.
+Research has shown that horses with a more excitable temperament are more likely to have an episode of azoturia.
 This kind of diet would involve replacing calories from high sugar/starch feeds like oats with high fat feeds such as rice bran, or their commercial feed equivalents.
 Caloric intake should be reduced in horses that are doing less work because of the season, or because of illness or injury, or due to owner circumstances (such as holidays).

 Do genetic predispose horses to tying-up?

-The causes of tying-up are varied and not completely understood.
+The causes of tying-up in horses are varied and not completely understood.
 A one-off episode can probably sometimes be caused by triggers such as over-exertion or eating something toxic (such as sycamore seeds or seedlings), but repeated episodes of tying-up after exercise seem to be a syndrome with both genetic and environmental elements.
 These animals are said to have recurrent exertional rhabdomyolysis syndrome (RER)

 Despite this apparent genetic factor to tying-up, the only currently identified genetic disorder common in the UK (to date) is type one polysaccharide storage myopathy (PSSM1), caused by a mutation in an enzyme that is involved in muscle energy metabolism.
 However, most horses that tie up in the UK, particularly of certain pleasure horse breeds, do not have this mutation.
 The gene or genes causing RER have not yet been identified.